I hope you enjoy this blog post.

 With a £12 million grant in their pockets, given by the English Partnerships regeneration agency, the site was purchased and the work started in 1996.

-Four years later, it exploded onto London’s culture scene.
-Today, it is one of the top 3 UK tourist attractions, so it is hardly a surprise that it brings £100 million to the London economy every year.
+Four years later, the Tate Modern Art Galleries exploded onto London’s cultural scene.
+Today, the Tate Modern Museum is one of the top 3 UK tourist attractions, so it is hardly a surprise that it brings £100 million to the London economy every year.

 This economic influence comes as a direct result of exceptional and consistently innovative art exhibitions.

-The curatorial history of Tate Modern: free displays
+The curatorial history of the Tate Modern Galleries in London: free displays

-Throughout its 18-year history, the gallery has always displayed artwork according to themes, and never chronology.
+Throughout its 18-year history, the Tate Modern gallery has always displayed artwork according to themes, and never chronology.
 A piece made in 1900 could happily sit next to one from 2018, as long as they are thematically linked.
-This subjective approach to curation means there are frequent changes in Tate Modern’s displays.
+This subjective approach to curation means there are frequent changes in Tate Modern Museum’s displays.
 Every five years or so, its curators refresh the way the artworks are presented.

 The initial hanging sat from 2000 to 2006, and split the artworks into: